vapor-ware/synse/README.md

 # Getting Started

 - [Monitoring with Synse](tutorial/monitoring.md) - A great way to get an idea of the value that Synse can provide.
-Ths tutorial walks you through standing up an emulated environment and shows example integrations with [Prometheus][prometheus] and [Grafana][grafana]
+Ths tutorial walks you through standing up an emulated environment and shows example integrations with [Prometheus][prometheus] and [Grafana][grafana].
+We have a [video walkthrough][monitoring-with-synse] if you'd like an overview.

 # Components